awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-lambda-authorizer-cross-account-lambda-authorizer.md

 **Note**
 In the Lambda console, you can find the ARN for your function in the upper right corner of the console window\.

 1. Leave **Lambda Invoke Role** blank to let the API Gateway console set a resource\-based policy\.
 The policy grants API Gateway permissions to invoke the authorizer Lambda function\.
 You can also choose to type the name of an IAM role to allow API Gateway to invoke the authorizer Lambda function\.
-For an example of such a role, see [Set Up an IAM Role and Policy for an API to Invoke Lambda Functions](integrating-api-with-aws-services-lambda.md#api-as-lambda-proxy-setup-iam-role-policies)\.
+For an example of such a role, see [Create an Assumable IAM Role](integrating-api-with-aws-services-lambda.md#api-as-lambda-proxy-setup-iam-role-policies)\.

     If you choose to let the API Gateway console set the resource\-based policy, the **Add Permission to Lambda Function** dialog is displayed\.
 Choose **OK**\.
 After the Lambda authorization is created, you can test it with appropriate authorization token values to verify that it works as expected\.